oddkiva/sara/README.md

 Like a few people out there, I never really liked OpenCV.
 I use it out of necessity but I don't really like it.

-Of course, you will not want to use my library and use *OpenCV* instead, and that's fine.

 The two aspects below are always in my mind everytime I write code for this
 library:
 1. as a computer vision scientist, understanding as many algorithms as possible